 I quickly made my own mayo from scratch and then mixed in minced pickles and a little juice from the pickle jar.
 This aioli is pretty stellar, but if your not into making your own mayo then swap out everything (but the pickles and juice) and substitute a cup of store-bought mayo.
 It’s not as smooth and creamy and delicious… but it would definitely work.

 Needless to say my pepper-loving husband enjoyed this mammoth burger, which really isn’t that surprising; big burger, lots of pepper… BACON, I mean c’mon?!
 But he did say that everything together was outstanding and that I could peppercorn crust his burger any day.
 Wait.

-Malloree, my almost twelve-year-old and somewhat picky eater, inhaled her burger and rarely does she ever finish a whole regular sized burger (she’s so tiny!) and she finished all but one bite!
+Malloree is my almost twelve-year-old and somewhat picky eater.
+Well, she inhaled her burger.
+Rarely does she ever finish a whole regular sized burger (she’s so tiny!) and she finished all but one bite!

 That’s my girl.

 Enjoy!
 And if you give this Peppercorn Crusted Burgers recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!

 Cracked Peppercorn Crusted Burgers with Dill Pickle Aioli

 - 1 egg yolk

 - 1/2 teaspoon kosher salt